de-passage/progress_bar.rb/README.md

 A Tiny progress bar
 ===

-Because 30+ files for a command line is just too much, here is a 40 lines implementation (could really be done in < 15 but it's already hard enough to follow). <br/>
+Because 30+ files for a command line progress bar is just too much, here is a 40 lines implementation (could really be done in < 15 but it's already hard enough to follow). <br/>
 Thread free (not thread-safe though), instanciation free, cost almost free, performance... you're supposed to use that on things that take time, don't come and complain for a few extra cycles.

 Use as follow: